karaokemugen/karaokemugen-app/README.md

 ## Translations

-Currently french and english are supported.
+Currently French and English are supported.
 Translators are welcome!

 ## Contact